MALABA

 respondents correctly submitted that, although the applicants claimed

-the requirements of that rule.
-The rule requires that the person
+to satisfy the requirements of that rule.

 The